lucee/lucee-docs/docs/04.guides/02.installing-lucee/02.windows/14.installing-lucee-with-xampp-apache2-and-mariadb-on-windows/page.md

 ### 2. Benefits of using XAMPP with Lucee ###

 XAMPPs main benefit is, that it may help developing typical CFML web applications in parallel with PHP driven applications using the same local development environment with MariaDB.
-If you are a PHP web application developer using frameworks such as WordPress, Typo3, flat file content managment systems like Kirby or others, you can use the very same XAMPP environment to develope Lucee driven CFML web applications.
+If you are a PHP web application developer using frameworks such as WordPress, Typo3, flat file content management systems like Kirby or others, you can use the very same XAMPP environment to develop Lucee driven CFML web applications.
 You may also use the same tools such as phpMyAdmin to administer your local MariaDB.

 ### 3. Step By Step Instruction Guide ###

-This step by step guide shows a basic installation of XAMPP on Windows and Lucee with the "Lucee Windows Installer" that also ships Tomcat coming with a pre-bundled Java Runtime Enviroment.
+This step by step guide shows a basic installation of XAMPP on Windows and Lucee with the "Lucee Windows Installer" that also ships Tomcat coming with a pre-bundled Java Runtime Environment.
 We are **NOT(!!!)** installing Tomcat from XAMPP, but from the Lucee installer.
 The reason is that it already comes preconfigured to run Lucee with all its necessary libaries.
 Of course, you may use XAMPPs Tomcat if wished, but then you'd also need to do all manual configuration and setup to run Lucee JVM servlet container in XAMPPs Tomcat.

 - Step 1: Make sure you don't have IIS feature installed or IIS running on your Windows, because it will interfere with your Apache2 webserver installation.
 Also, Lucee installer will try to detect the webserver automatically, so make sure you have no webserver installed and running before the following steps.
 - Step 2: Download XAMPP for Windows at [Apachefriends.org Downloads](https://www.apachefriends.org/de/download.html)